-Intuition: Knowing something and yet not necessarily knowing HOW you know it.
-Synonyms: hunch, gut feeling, body-sense, direct knowing, direct experience, insight, inner wisdom.
+Intuition: Direct experience, insight.
+Knowing something and yet not necessarily knowing HOW you know it.
+Synonyms: hunch, gut feeling, bodily response, direct knowing, inner wisdom.

 Larger Reality / Larger Perspective: Since the human perceptual process is limited, a fully inclusive perspective on what is real includes that which human eyes may not be able to see.
 With regards to spiritual development, adopting a larger perspective requires learning to see beyond the surface of things through intuition, spiritual insight, and grace.
-Our understanding of our selves and the world expands through spiritual practices such as prayer or meditation, and with the help of our community, teachers, and experts.
+Our understanding of ourselves and the world expands through spiritual practices such as prayer or meditation, and with the help of our community, teachers, and experts.

-Law of Consequences: This law could be stated as "actions you take always have an impact on you and others, either immediately or in the future."
-There are many different presentations of this Spiritual Principle.
+Law of Consequences: Karma; the actions you take are guaranteed to have an impact on you and others, either immediately or in the future.
+There are many different presentations of this universal principle.
 For example, it has been interpreted as a completely impersonal force of the universe, like gravity, as well as an operation of a personal Higher Power who records our good and bad motivations and actions.
-Synonyms: karma, moral cause and effect, living in the world of your making, law of divine justice.
-(See Spiritual Principles for more information)
+Synonyms: karma, Rita, divine justice, rebirth in heavens or hells, moral cause and effect, living in the world of your making.
+(See Spiritual Principles for more information.)
 Meanings: Interpretations, purposes, reasons.

 Mission: Based on your Higher Self, your Mission explains how you wish to contribute to the world.
-Synonyms: life's work, life purpose, calling, higher purpose, vocation, reason for being, personal contribution to the world.
+Synonyms: dharma, life's work, life purpose, calling, higher purpose, vocation, reason for being, soul contract.

 Mysticism: The pursuit of communion with, identity with, or conscious awareness of an ultimate reality, spiritual truth, or God through direct experience, intuition, or insight.
+Many branches of Hinduism contain practices and traditions which can be considered mystical.
 In Islam, the Sufi tradition is the mystical branch.
-In Judaism it is Kabbalah.
-In Christianity it occurs in multiple denominations as the journey through the Dark Night of the Soul to "The Cloud of Unknowing."
-Eastern religions have well-developed traditions of mystical practice as well.
+In Judaism, one major source of mystical thought and practice is Kabbalah.
 Mystical states of consciousness can also be developed outside the context of traditional religions.
 For example, contemplation of nature or various types of secular meditation can have similar results as religious mystical practices.